jacobgranttrading/LendingHomeCaseStudy/README.md

 ---

 LendingHome uses PostgreSQL as its primary database.
-To communicate with their borrowers they use Twilio for SMS and voice and Maulgun for email.
+To communicate with their borrowers they use Twilio for SMS and voice and Mailgun for email.
 On the backend they also have an Automated Investing system that enables investors to automatically buy parts of loans as soon as they come available.
-Retail investors can also choose their own specific fractional notes but their choices are limited to three different types of investment programs - their automated system - AutoInvest handles this process.
+Retail investors can also choose their own specific fractional notes but their choices are limited to three different types of investment programs.
+Their automated system, AutoInvest, handles this process.

 ---